HouraiTeahouse/backroll-rs/README.md

 Due to linking requirements for backroll\_transport\_steam, local builds that include the crate currently only build when the Steamworks SDK is available.

-According to steamworks-rs, at build time the `STEAM_SDK_LOCATION` env var must be set to a copy of the [Steamworks SDK](https://partner.steamgames.com/doc/sdk) to properly link against.
+According to `steamworks-rs`, at build time the `STEAM_SDK_LOCATION` env var must be set to a copy of the [Steamworks SDK](https://partner.steamgames.com/doc/sdk) to properly link against.
+This repo embeds a version of the Steam SDK and uses `.cargo` at the root of the repo to configure it for easier development.
+Cargo will automatically set the env variable to simplify local builds.

-The Backroll repo has an embedded copy of the Steamworks SDK saved within it.
-If you are using Rust nightly v1.52+, cargo will automatically set this variable and use the embedded copy of the Steamworks SDK.
-This is unfortunately unavailable to stable Rust until [`configurable-env`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#configurable-env) stablizes.

-If you are not using Steamworks, you can ignore this entirely.
-However, blanket workspace builds (i.e. `cargo build` in the repo root) will include the crate by default.
-Using cargo dependencies via `path` should still work so long as Steam support is not needed.